IlgssonBraga/rust-playground/rust-study-notes/src/introduction/install-rust-fedora34.md

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
-At this point, you can select the default option (1)
+At this point, you can select the default option (1):

 <img src="../assets/install-rust.png" />

 Will be installed the rustc, cargo, clippy, rust-docs, rust-std, rustfmt.
-Now, you can run
+Now, you can run:

 ```bash